wavemotion-dave/A8DS/readme.txt

 If a game crashes, you will get a message at the bottom of the screen after loading - a crash usually means that the game requires the BASIC cart to be inserted and you can toggle that when loading a game (or using the GEAR icon).
-Not every game runs with this emulator - but most do.
+Not every game runs with this emulator - but 99% will.
 I'll try to improve compatibilty as time permits.

 The emulator supports multi-disk games.
 When you need to load a subsequent disk for a game, just use the Y button to disable Boot-Load which will simply just insert the new